cjacker/opensource-toolchain-8051/README.md

 ### with C2

-There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol, although there are some opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work very well or have very limited device support.
+There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol, although there are some opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support.

 Here I recommend to use [official linux utils from Silicon Labs](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), include `device8051` to detect device, `flash8051` with usb debug adapter and `flashefm8` with jlink.

+If you have EFM8 breakout board without any Debugger on-board, you can use [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program it.

+If you use official starter kit, usually there is a debugger on board, either toolstick or jlink.
 For example, I have an [EFM8BB1-LCK](https://www.silabs.com/development-tools/mcu/8-bit/efm8bb1lck-starter-kit) board with usb debug adapter 'Toolstick F330 DC' on board, I can use `flash8051` to program it.

-If you have EFM8 breakout board without any Debugger on-board, you can use [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program it.

 To detect device: